 Yes.
 If we do not select you for an award, we will email you no later than September 30.

-NHSC LRP Contract & Service Obligation
+NHSC LRP contract & service obligation

-When does my service obligation take effect?
+When does my service obligation begin?

 Can I terminate my contract?